MetaMask/nft-tickets-workshop/README.md

 "https://ipfs.infura.io:5001/api/v0/add"
 ```

+> You can watch a video with Infura's own [Michael Godsey](https://blog.infura.io/author/michael-godsey/) in this YouTube video: [Infura Demos New Enhanced IPFS API Beta](https://www.youtube.com/watch?v=mLEkACKx_sc)

 At this point we will have each file hosted on IPFS and pinned by Infura for faster retrieval:

 ![](./assets-readme/ipfs-infura-1.png)

-Now we can add that IPFS url for each image in our `metadata-*.json` files, here is the example for the first NFT TIcket metadata file, but do this for each one before we add them to Infura's IPFS and pinn them:
+Now we can add that IPFS url for each image in our `metadata-*.json` files, here is the example for the first NFT Ticket metadata file, but do this for each one before we add them to Infura's IPFS and pinn them:

 ```json
 {